RoshanAswal/RoshanAswal/README.md

 - 👋 Hi, I’m @RoshanAswal
+- I am working as Associate Software Engineer at Accenture
-- 👀 I’m interested in Game Development and Machine Learning
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently learning Java Springboot and Machine Learning
-- 💞️ I’m looking to collaborate on Game Development
+- I am looking for more opportunities in software engineering field.
 - 📫 How to reach me at aswalroshan2002new@gmail.com
 -